heatherMonteson/TheLastDino/README.md

 - Serial (requires Java 14+ for serial in build base)

 **Database**<br />
-Program using mySQL 8.
-Set up: <br />
+Game can run with no connection however to run with connection to MySQL 8+ database set up: <br />
 https://www.youtube.com/watch?v=e8g9eNnFpHQ
 1) Create schema in database
 2) Run create table statement: <br />